toon-van-berkel/CMGT-MinecraftServer/README.md

-# CMGT Minecraft Server – Command Overview
+# CMGT Minecraft Server – Player Commands

 Welcome to the **CMGT Minecraft Server**!
 This page lists all the commands you can use, along with an explanation of what each command does.